How to create an Ideal Candidate Profile

 Do you think it’s likely that Customer A would ask the same questions to assess someone’s attention to detail as Customer B?

-Whilst agreeing with the workshop group on the definition of each attribute, it’s important to provide positive and negative indicators of the attribute.
-Ask the question “How would I be able to distinguish between someone who demonstrates good [insert attribute e.g. attention to detail] in the role versus someone who doesn’t?”
+While agreeing with the workshop group on the definition of each attribute, it’s important to provide positive and negative indicators of each attribute.
+Ask the question, “How would I be able to distinguish between someone who demonstrates good [insert attribute, e.g., attention to detail] in the role versus someone who doesn’t?”

-Capture these definitions and indicators for each attribute – use our free templates if you like: google drive folder here.
+Capture these definitions and indicators for each attribute.
+If you like, use our free templates: Google Drive folder here.

 Step 5 – Implement an Assessment System

-Once you have your ICP, you’re ready to start recruiting against it.
-We recommend conducting structured interviews with a clear scoring system of the ICP attributes and their respective weightings in the overall hiring decision.
+Once you have your ICP, you can start recruiting against it.
+We recommend conducting structured interviews with a clear scoring system of the ICP attributes and their respective weightings in the hiring decision.

 There are various ways to do this, but the best way is often to build a spreadsheet with interview questions and a simple 0-4 scoring for each attribute.

-If you want to create an online pre-hire assessment to ensure that only candidates that meet your ICP get through to phone screen or interview stage then we can develop these assessments for you.
+If you want to create an online pre-hire assessment to ensure that only candidates who meet your ICP get through to the phone screen or interview stage, we can develop these assessments for you.
 Learn more about our Realistic Job Assessments.

 Here are the top mistakes to avoid when building your Ideal Candidate Profile: